nourchokri/atec_ed_edd_and_eddy/README.md

 ### 5. Results and Discovery
 The model achieved a remarkable accuracy of 99.8% in detecting exoplanets from the light curves.
 During testing, one interesting result revealed a star that NASA's algorithms did not flag but was identified by the model.
 This was humorously claimed as a new exoplanet, named **Kaggle Alpha**.

+## Web Interface

+In addition to the exoplanet detection model, we developed a web interface that enhances user interaction with the model.
+The interface features:

+1. **Image Description Model**: A model that describes an input image of a planet, providing insights into its features.
+2. **Climate Report Generator**: A model that generates a comprehensive report about the climate conditions on the detected planet, offering suggestions on how to adapt to those changes.
+3. **Chatbot Integration**: A chatbot that interacts with users, answering questions related to the project and providing information on exoplanets and climate conditions.

 ## Key Files and Usage

 ### 1. Notebook File: `mystery_planet_99_8_cnn.ipynb`